MathsJam/mathsjam-site/gathering/uk/whats-on/programme.md

 - 11:15-12:00 Session 2c
 - 12:30-12:50 Session 2d

-## Giving a talk
+## Giving a talk {talking}

-You can give a talk to show us something you think is interesting, or cool, or weird, or odd.
+You can give a talk to show us something you think is interesting.
 We're not looking for Earth-shattering maths, nor new discoveries, nor anything exceptionally deep or meaningful.
 We're looking for things that you think are neat, cool, weird, surprising, or that simply intrigue you.

 Full information on how to submit a talk will be given when you buy your ticket, but the following might be useful to know: